anhr/commonNodeJS/myPoints/myPoints.md

 		0.5,//x
 		0.5,//y
 		0.5,//z
-		33//w - color of the point
+		33//w - color of the point is green
 	),//first point
 	new THREE.Vector3( -0.5, -0.5, -0.5 ),//second point
 ];